JustUtahCoders/comunidades-unidas-internal/api-docs/create-client.md

 - `payInterval` is an enum with possible values `every-week`, `every-two-weeks`, `every-month`, `every-quarter`, `every-year`
 - `weeklyEmployedHours` is an enum with possible values `0-20`, `21-30`, `31-40`, `41+`.
 - `housingStatus` is an enum with possible values `renter`, `homeowner`, and `other`.
+- `intakeServices` is an array of integer service ids.
+See (/api-docs/list-services.md).

 ## Response